krlohnes/task-tree-mcp/README.md

 **Problem**: AI agents lose sight of original goals when diving deep into implementation details, leading to context drift and forgotten priorities.

-**Solution**: Lineage-based context injection ensures AI agents always see the path from root objective to current task, keeping them "on the prize."
+**Solution**: Lineage-based context injection ensures AI agents always see the path from root objective to current task, so they won't lose the forest through the task tree.
 ## ✅ Features

 ### **Hierarchical Task Management**